-As an Apple Certified Independent Technician with over 10 years of hands-on experience with mobile technology, I have been asked countless times how to unlock an iPhone without knowing the passcode.
+As an Apple Certified Independent Technician with over 10 years of hands-on experience with mobile technology, I have developed these fixes that allow you to unlock an iPhone without knowing the passcode.

-Don’t panic if you have forgotten your iPhone passcode, or a naughty child accidentally locked your device, you will be able to unlock it and keep all of your photos, messages, and other data.
+Don’t panic if you have forgotten your iPhone passcode, or a naughty child accidentally locked your device, you will be able to unlock it.

 This straightforward step-by-step guide contains all the possible ways to get into a locked iPhone without a password.